-72 See below.
+4 See below

-73 Draft Text of the Recommendation on the Ethics of Artificial Intelligence (Paragraphs 1-25; text considered in the 1st Session), SHS/IGM-AIETHICS/2021/JUN/2, 14 June 2021, para.
-1, https://unesdoc.unesco.org/ark:/48223/pf0000377881.
+5 Draft Text of the Recommendation on the Ethics of Artificial Intelligence (Paragraphs 1-25; text considered in the 1st Session), SHS/IGM-AIETHICS/2021/JUN/2, 14 June 2021, para.
+1, https:// unesdoc.unesco.org/ark:/48223/pf0000377881.

-74 Ibid. para.
+6 Ibid. para.
 11.

-whether new laws are needed for new technologies, how existing laws are interpreted in a new context, how actors generate or not agreement on both substance and processes, how international law evolves through these interpretative exercises, and how new norms are developed.
+international regulation of technologies in general.
+Recurring questions include whether new laws are needed for new technologies, how existing laws are interpreted in a new context, how actors generate or not agreement on both substance and processes, how international law evolves through these interpretative exercises, and how new norms are developed.
 Related to these is the study of the discourses and political processes surrounding law interpretation and international law making in practice.
 For instance, ongoing debates on disruptive technologies at the UN and EU-levels constitute a fascinating example of these practices, and offer the opportunity for both empirical and critical research.